schm0m/RL-exercises/rl_exercises/week_6/README.md

 # Week 6: Deep Q-Learning

 This week you will extend Q-Learning with linear function approximation to even more complex environments by implementing a Deep Q-Network (DQN).
+TODO: make clear that from now on we want them to run multiple seed
+TODO: describe batches and include a rough replay buffer sizes

+## Level 1
 ### Deep Q Learning
 This week’s exercise aims to develop an intuition about how adding deep learning to value function approximation impacts the learning process.
 You have been provided with a Q-Learning procedure that uses a shallow neural network as a function approximator for LunarLander-v2 environment.
 Your tasks are the following:
 - Complete the DQN implementation in deep q learning.py by adding a deep network as a function approximator and a replay buffer to store and sample transitions from.